davesheinbein/SEI-CC-8/work/w06/d3/deploy-express-heroku.md

 ## Deploy the App!

+#### IMPORTANT

+> If you haven't already done so, please ensure that you are in your project folder from this point forward.

 ### Create the App in your Heroku Dashboard

 Your [Heroku Dashboard](https://dashboard.heroku.com/apps) lists all of your apps that have been deployed to Heroku.